 The campus at Cameron University is very diverse and is represented by undergraduates from across 20 U.S. states and 1 nations around the world.
 Cameron University also has advanced degree programs for those who need to continue after achieving a four-year degree.
 Want to learn more about Cameron University's campus?
 Take a virtual tour.

 Essex County College is a good option for students pursuing an Instructional Media Design degree.
 The campus of is in , .

-This school does not require first-year students to live on-campus.
+Freshman students are not required to live on-campus at .
 For graduates who wish to keep going following their undergraduate degree, this school has graduate programs available.
-Videos from are a great way to get more information about the school.
+Watch some school videos to explore what being on campus is like.

-Gateway Community and Technical College is a wonderful choice for individuals interested in an Instructional Media Design major.
-This school is located in , .
+Rio Salado College is a good option for individuals interested in an Instructional Media Design major.
+This school is in , .

 offers graduate degree programs for those who want to continue after earning a four-year degree.
 First-year students are not required to live on-campus at .
 View a few school videos for more information on what is happening on campus.